 Before you embark on this adventure, you should be certain it’s right for both you and your community.
 Do a needs assessment before you invest your time and money into this venture.
 Also consider all your options: Are you planning an in-home daycare, or will you look for a facility?
 Maybe you’re only interested in infant care?
 Whatever you are considering as your focus, Child Care Aware is a great resource as you start your planning process.
 They publish guides to each type of childcare business and walk you through the process at the planning level.

 Are you interested in learning about the average salary that a childcare director makes?
 Check out our salary guide!

 Follow the rules

-Each state has licensing requirements for childcare facilities, and you’ll want to follow them to the letter.
+Each state has child care licensing requirements, and you’ll want to follow them to the letter.
 The National Resource Center for Health and Safety in Child Care and Early Education has a state-by-state list of licensing requirements as a starting point.
 You’ll also most likely be governed by your state as a small business owner, too.
 Check with your local government for all the rules and regulations on starting a daycare center.

 Employ the right tools

 Take advantage of the many fantastic technologies available to daycare centers these days.
 Streamline your administrative tasks and you’ll have more time to focus on providing top-notch childcare to your families--which is your whole goal anyway, right?
 Brightwheel is an easy-to-use mobile software app that will help you manage your school and stay in touch with families.
 Your staff will use brightwheel for recording and tracking daily events and activities in the classroom, and parents get real-time updates delivered to their mobile device throughout the day.
 This powerful app also offers secure, digital check-in/check-out, and an automated paperless childcare billing system.
 This is a great way to keep your families looped in on daily activities.